Unique (Glee): Season 4

 Unique transfers to McKinley and as the latest Nationals MVP last year, joins New Directions straight away without audition, which garnered less than enthusiastic welcome from seniors Tina Cohen-Chang (Jenna Ushkowitz), Blaine Anderson (Darren Criss), and Brittany Pierce (Heather Morris), as they are secretly competing for "The New Rachel" position in the group.
 Fiercely, she declares that she's in for the competition.
 The club, being at its peak popularity after the Nationals victory, forbids Unique to dress as a female at the beginning.
 They later allows her to do so offscreen and apologizes to Marley Rose (Melissa Benoist) for their behavior.
 The club's full acceptance of Unique and Marley effectively cuts the tie between them and the popular mean kids, led by new cheerleader Kitty Wilde (Becca Tobin).
 Unique strikes up a friendship with Marley and auditions for the school's production of Grease together, where she auditions as Rizzo.
 Sue is adamant because Unique is transgender, but director and New Directions alum Finn Hudson (Cory Monteith) insists that she is the right fit and gives her the role.
 Sue retaliates by calling Unique's parents and force her to pull out from the play because her parents are concerned about her safety, which disappoints her deeply.
 When the alumni return during Thanksgiving for Sectionals to coach the new members, she is delightfully partnered with Mercedes.
 Later in the season, she confronts Ryder Lynn (Blake Jenner) about kissing Marley, who is dating Jake Puckerman (Jacob Artist).
 This only ignites a feud with Ryder, because he calls her a "dude" and refuses to acknowledge her as a girl.
 He later apologizes to the three.
 In the season finale, Ryder confronts the club about who is catfishing him.
 After Marley covers for her, Unique finally admits that she is the catfish and that she has a crush on him.
-The exchange weren't meant to be that serious at first but it got way too deep for her to stop.
+The exchange wasn't meant to be that serious at first but it got way too deep for her to stop.
 Ryder, furious, tells her that he won't ever speak to her again and announces that he is quitting New Directions after Regionals.
 After the victory, overjoyed with happiness, the two share a hug, only to awkwardly stop seconds later.